reggieray/LottoNumbers/README.md

+> [!IMPORTANT]
+> As of 2024 this Android app has been delisted due to lack of updates and I have no plan of updating it since Xamarin.Forms is no longer active.
+This was for demo purposes only.

 # Lucky Cat Lotto Numbers

 Generate numbers for your lottery game.
 It uses the [Random](https://docs.microsoft.com/en-us/dotnet/api/system.random) class built into dotnet which is a pseudo-random number generator.